: Multnomah Falls by NW Arts & Recreation

 Interested in ditching the car altogether?
 Consider these car-free itineraries from across the state, which use a combination of bicycles, light rail, shuttle buses and Amtrak train service.

 If you’d like to take a bike-centric vacation anywhere in the state, Cycle Oregon is the place for route planning.
 From forested routes to gravel rides, it’s easy to trace out the perfect itinerary.
-For bike trips that marry gorgeous scenery with historic sites, check out their first Connections route through Wallowa County.
+For bike trips that marry gorgeous scenery with historic sites, check out its first Connections route through Wallowa County.
 Or choose from one of 17 state-designated Scenic Bikeways, such as the Willamette Valley Scenic Bikeway, which links Champoeg State Heritage Area and Eugene along 134 lush miles.

 A group of cyclists stand in front of a tiered waterfall